-Learn how to generate an SSH key pair on your own machine that can then be used to authenticate your connection to a remote server.
+Learn how to generate an SSH key pair on your machine that can then be used to authenticate your connection to a remote server.

 SSH keys are an easy way to identify trusted computers without involving passwords.
 They are widely used by network and systems administrators to control servers remotely.

 The main concept is that instead of a password, one uses a key file which is virtually impossible to guess.
 You give the public part of your key and when logging in it will be used, together with the private key and username, to verify your identity.

-The steps below will show you how to generate an SSH key pair and adding the public key to the server.
+The steps below will show you how to generate an SSH key pair and add the public key to the server.